lpsinger/gwcelery/doc/gwcelery.tasks.orchestrator.rst

   stabilize, then performs data quality checks.
-If the data quality checks pass, then it calls :meth:`~gwcelery.tasks.orchestrator.earlywarning_preliminary_alert` to copy annotations from the preferred event and send the preliminary GCN notice.
+If the data quality checks pass, then it calls :meth:`~gwcelery.tasks.orchestrator.earlywarning_preliminary_alert` to copy annotations from the preferred event and send the preliminary notice.

 * :meth:`~gwcelery.tasks.orchestrator.handle_cbc_event` is called for each CBC event.
 It performs some CBC-specific annotations that depend closely on the